 - Compost the leftover pulp.
 Depending on the ingredients you use for your juice, you may be able to use it for things like crackers and bread.

 ✅ 10 Health Benefits of Kale Juice and green juices

 Let's talk about green juices and kale juice benefits.

 - Kale Is One of The World’s Best Sources of Vitamin K, which is critical for blood clotting and bone building.
 A single raw cup of Kale contains almost 7 times the recommended daily Vitamin K amount.

-- It can be helpful in lowering cholesterol.
+- It can help lower cholesterol.
 Kale contains substances that bind bile acids and lower cholesterol levels.
 It is good to note that steamed kale is even more effective.

 - Kale might be able to aid weight loss.
 Because it fills you up with a high water content but few calories

 - It has a vast number of cancer-fighting substances.
-Oxidative damage is believed to be one of the leading drivers of aging and many diseases, including cancer, and kale's antioxidants' content help to find just that!
+Oxidative damage is believed to be one of the leading drivers of aging and many diseases, including cancer, and kale's antioxidant content help to find just that!

 - Kale Is a powerful nutrient that aids eyes’ protection.